East Martello Tower has unusual,

-The Fort is located at 3501 S. Roosevelt Blvd, 305-296-3913.
+The Fort is located at 3501 S. Roosevelt Blvd, Key West FL, 305-296-3913.

 This interesting structure was designed to replicate the fortress-type style commonly found in Italy.

 Never serving it's intended purpose, it's now one of the more popular Key West museums.
-This beautifully constructed Fort is the last of it's kind standing.
+This beautifully constructed fort is the last of it's kind standing.
 It's sheer size, hovering at water's edge, is one of it's most striking features.

 Impregnable East Martello Tower Stands over the Atlantic Ocean